AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ### Procedure

-PID Control turns on the clay pump and runs for 15 minutes to allow for the system to reach and maintain the target turbidity.
-The next state, Experiment, starts the coagulant pump and runs for three hours.
+The system is fully automated through ProCoDa to run through three trials at each target NTU (100, 80, 60, 40, 20), starting at the highest turbidity target and ending with the lowest.
+PID CONTROL turns on the clay pump and runs for 15 minutes to allow for the system to reach and maintain the target turbidity.
+The next state, EXPERIMENT, starts the coagulant pump and runs for three hours.
 This is the state from which the team collects data.
-After Experiment is Cleaning (air) which runs for four minutes.
+After EXPERIMENT is CLEANING (AIR) which runs for four minutes.
 This state stops the coagulant and clay pump and starts the 1 RPM air pump to introduce air into the system.
-The last state is Cleaning (water) which runs for five minutes and turns off the air pump to allow the water to force the air bubbles through the system.
+The last state is CLEANING (WATER) which runs for five minutes and turns off the air pump to allow the water to force the air bubbles through the system.
 For more details on the team's ProCoDa method file, refer to the manual.

 First, the C-NARC ProCoDa method file was opened and the blue influent valve was set to the open position In manual operation, ProCoDa's state was changed to ON, which turns on the mixer and the water pump.
 The water pump was manually started at 76rpm and the red effluent valve was set to the open position after a brief delay to prevent back-flow of waste water.
 Then, ProCoda was switched from manual to automatic operation, after which the clay pump automatically turns on.
 Fifteen minutes later, before ProCoDa switched to the EXPERIMENT state, the pressure sensors were zeroed through ProCoDa.
 The experiment was left to run for a set number of trials.
 Finally, the change in pressure and the accumulation of head loss in the flocculator were observed for each trial.